-Strong Punishment (StP): For any $R, R' \in \mathbb{R}^2$ , any $i \in N$ , and any $m \equiv (m_i, m\ell) \in M$ such that g(m) = x, there exists an $m'i \in T_i^{\gamma}(R', F)$ such that $g(m'i, m\ell) = g(m)$ .
+Strong Punishment (StP): For any $R, R' \in \mathbb{R}^2$, any $i \in N$, and any $m \equiv (m_i, m\ell) \in M$ such that g(m) = x, there exists an $m'i \in T^{\gamma}i(R', F)$ such that $g(m'i, m\ell) = g(m)$.

-A mechanism $\gamma$ is a mechanism with strong punishment if it satisfies StP.
-Denote the class of mechanisms satisfying StP by $\Gamma{StP}$ .
+A mechanism γ is a mechanism with strong punishment if it satisfies StP.
+Denote the class of mechanisms satisfying StP by Γ{StP} .

-The above condition has a similar flavor to $\mathbf{SP}$ .
-However, with condition $\mathbf{StP}$ , the planner is required to design a game form in which if x is an attainable outcome at state R - in the sense that there is a message profile m leading to it under this state -, then an agent i should be able to reach this x by replacing the untruthful message $m_i$ with a truthful one $m'i$ (while keeping constant the messages of all others).
-Therefore, differently from $\mathbf{SP}$ , every attainable outcome can be supported by a truthful message profile, regardless of whether it is an F-optimal outcome.
+The above condition has a similar flavor to SP.
+However, with condition StP, the planner is required to design a game form in which if x is an attainable outcome at state R - in the sense that there is a message profile m leading to it under this state - then an agent i should be able to reach this x by replacing the untruthful message m_i with a truthful one m'i (while keeping constant the messages of all others) when the state moves from R to R'.
+Therefore, differently from SP, every attainable outcome can be supported by a truthful message profile, regardless of whether it is an F-optimal outcome.
 In this sense, the above condition can be considered a strong punishment requirement.
-Similar to $\mathbf{SP}$ , the requirement of $\mathbf{StP}$ is satisfied by all classical mechanisms in the literature of Nash implementation (see, for instance, Repullo, 1987; Moore and Repullo, 1990; Saijo, 1988; Dutta and Sen, 1991; Tatamitani, 2001).
+Similar to SP, the requirement of StP is satisfied by all classical mechanisms in the literature of Nash implementation (see, for instance, Repullo, 1987; Moore and Repullo, 1990; Saijo, 1988; Dutta and Sen, 1991; Tatamitani, 2001).